 Finally there are two other malaria-free game reserves.

 One of our favourite malaria free safaris is at Tswalu Game Reserve in the Kalahari Desert.
 This offers a superb wild safari experience.
 But, with charter flights in and out as well as luxurious accommodation, it’s doesn't come cheap.
 However we think its worth blowing your bonus on….

 The Pilanesberg Game Reserve is our least favourite.
 (There, I’ve said it.)
-It is one of the most accessible reserves, (adjacent to Sun City), And the game-viewing is not as good (compared to other reserves).
-But if you have young children and you fancy a Sun City visit, then the Pilanesberg can give you a taste of a safari.
+It is one of the most accessible reserves, (adjacent to Sun City).
+But the game-viewing is not as good compared to other reserves.
+But if you have young children and you fancy a Sun City visit or a short transfer to get somewhere, then the Pilanesberg could be perfect for you.